White Lady: Germany

 The castle of Düsseldorf is claimed to be haunted by a white lady.
 The castle was built in 1260 and demolished in 1896 with only an old tower remaining.
 According to legend, a duchess named Jakobine and her lover were murdered by her jealous husband.
 Her ghost was said to be seen before each of a series of fires that plagued the castle.

 Friedland in Brandenburg is claimed to be haunted by a white lady, supposedly the daughter of a baronet cursed by her father for not giving him an heir.
 According to the legend, her ghost haunts the castle and surrounding forests, strangling anyone who talks to her.

-Burg Lahneck is the site of a legend of a white lady ghost claimed to be stalking the castle.
+Lahneck Castle is the site of a legend of a white lady ghost claimed to be stalking the castle.
 It is said that the ghost is Idilia Dubb (the main character of a novel, The Diary of Miss Idilia).

 There is a legend about an adulterous nobleman's wife in the civil parish of Batenhorst, Rheda-Wiedenbrück, Westphalia.
 The legend originates from the time of the Thirty Years' War.
 According to the story, the nobleman encased her in the cellar of his manor Haus Aussel to assure she could not betray him while he went away to war, but he never returned, and her spirit supposedly haunts the premises forever afterwards.
 During recent renovations to the manor, workers found no human remains that might give factual basis to the legend.

 According to legend a white lady haunts the remains of a monastery in the forest of the Uhlberg near to the famous Altmühltal with its limestone-underground and many potholes.

 Hungary

 In Hungarian mythology, a white lady was the ghost of a girl or young woman that died violently; usually, young women who committed suicide, were murdered, or died while imprisoned.
-The ghost is usually bound to a specific location and is often identified as a specific person (i.e. Elizabeth Báthory).
+The ghost is usually bound to a specific location and is often identified as a specific person (e.g. Elizabeth Báthory).

 Ireland

 In Charles Fort (Ireland), there is the story of a white lady, the ghost of a young woman that died on her wedding night.
 Her death was a suicide which followed the death of her husband at the hand of her father.
+She came back as a ghost to search for her father, and now every year on her marriage night you can hear her scream.